sig-gis/SEPAL-CEO/docs/module-3.rst

   a.
 Click **Add project.**
   b.
 Create new project title “Sri Lanka Training Data” with **TRAINING DATA** as the **Type** and a **scale** of 30m.
+  c.
+Add "Stable Forest", "Stable Non-Forest", and "Change" questions to the Code List

 .. image:: images/training_data_menu_3.JPG
    :alt: The Training Data menu where you can open a training data collection.
    :width: 450
    :align: center

-  c.
-Add “Stable Forest”, “Stable Non-Forest”, and “Change” questions to the Code List
+|

 .. image:: images/training_data_project_setup_2.JPG
    :alt: Setting up the training data project.
    :width: 450
    :align: center

+|

 3. Add imagery to the CEO project.